 Over time you will develop what's called a "marketer's eye".

-The one of the end it's kind of like “whoa” this guy doing a building or a city pole that one's the most attention-grabbing not to mention that it's in black and white and looks like a really old photo so it has some other incongruity that you are not used to seeing.
+That one is the most attention-grabbing, not to mention that it's in black and white and looks like an old photo, so it has some other incongruity that you are not used to seeing.

 2. Ads have to be relevant.